mitera/vanilla-form-validator/README.md

   - `max` is max integer value used by `maxlength, rangelength`
   - `action` is a custom method for validate field must be return a boolean value

-preconfigured validation: `equalTo, minlength, maxlength, rangelength` These rules: `minlength, maxlength, rangelength` are applicable on input `text,radio,checkbox,file` and select field
+Preconfigured validation are: `equalTo, minlength, maxlength, rangelength`

+These rules: `minlength, maxlength, rangelength` are applicable on input `text,radio,checkbox,file` and select field

+Example of preconfigured validation:

     {
         fieldName: 'confirm_password',